@witchcraft/editor

 ) => Partial<EditorOptions> = ...

 Sets options before initializing the editor.
-By default just does options.content = state.doc.toJSON(), but can be useful when managing the document state in some other way (e.g. collab.
+By default just does options.content = state.doc.toJSON(), but can be useful for using per editor component plugins.

 preEditorInit(docId, options: Partial<EditorOptions>, state: EditorState) {